Mount Hiko: History

 Mount Hiko has a long history of human settlement, as evidenced by the remains of hunting pits and settlements from the early to late Jōmon period in the Imagawa headwaters at the foot of the mountain.
 A large jade bead dating from the late Jomon period was also found, which is rare in Fukuoka Prefecture and was brought from Itoigawa, Niigata, about 1500 kilometers away in a straight line, indicating that active trade existed at the time.

 Mount Hiko, along with Mount Haguro (Yamagata Prefecture) and Mount Ōmine (Nara Prefecture), is counted as one of the three great mountains for the Shugendō mountain cult which flourished especially in the Nara period and Heian period.
 Shugendō is a highly syncretic religion, a body of ascetic practices that evolved during the 7th century from an amalgamation of beliefs, philosophies, doctrines and ritual systems drawn from local folk-religious practices, Shinto mountain worship and Buddhism.
 The final purpose of Shugendō is for practitioners to find supernatural power and save themselves and the masses by conducting religious training while treading through steep mountain ranges.
 However, Mount Hiko became famous as a training ground for yamabushi, with a focus on the martial arts, and at its peak, it is said to have had thousands of warrior monks, a military force comparable to that of a feudal lord.

+Historical records of Mount Hiko include Hikosan Ruki (彦山流記), which was written in 1213 AD, and Chinzei Hikosan Engi (鎮西彦山縁起), written in 1572 AD.

 The Buzen Sasaki clan, which was based on this mountain, ruled as the feudal lord, and its chieftain also held the title of monk.
 In the Sengoku period the mountain came under attack by Ōtomo Sōrin in October 1581, and many of the temple buildings were burnt down in the battle that lasted for over a month.
 The Ōtomo also suffered a large number of deaths and lost much of their power; however, the Sasaki were also weakened and unable to resist Toyotomi Hideyoshi's invasion of Kyushu in 1586.
 Sasaki Kojirō, famous for his duel against Miyamoto Musashi, was a member of the Buzen Sasaki clan.

 Shugendō gradually fell into decline during the Edo Period, and was banned by the Meiji government in 1870 with its Shinbutsu bunri edict separating Shinto from Buddhism, and many of the chapels and temples on the mountains reverted to forest and rice fields.
 Details about the yamabushi settlement were unknown, but in 2015, lidar surveying carried out by Soeda Town confirmed several locations that appeared to be the site of the village.
 The survey results suggest that there were up to 800 structures housing around 3,000 people at its height.

+Caves

+The 1213 AD text Hikosan Ruki (彦山流記) lists 49 caves of Mount Hiko (英彦山四十九窟, Hiko-san Shijūku Kutsu) that were used by ascetics.
+Today, the best-known caves (窟, kutsu) are (listed in order from roughly a downhill/western to uphill/eastern direction):